dr-matt-smith/unity-cookbook-2018-ch12-07-fire-projectile/README.md

-# unity-cookbook-2018-ch14-07-fire-projectile
+# unity-cookbook-2018-ch12-07-fire-projectile

-chapter 14 - example 7 - fire projectile in direction Player is facing
+fire projectile in direction Player is facing